Feb 23, 2023, 1:15 PM

-King Edward VI Five Ways School is a selective grammar school and the onIy school in the King Edward VI Foundation that is fully co-educational.
-It was founded in 1883 before it moved to its current location - an attractive 32-acre site in Bartley Green - in 1958.
-Today, King Edward VI Five Ways School is the largest co-educational grammar school in the West Midlands, as well as one of the top five co-ed grammar schools nationally.
+King Edward VI Five Ways School is a mixed grammar school, the only school in the King Edward VI Foundation that is not single-sex.
+It was founded in 1883 before moving in 1958 to its current location, an attractive 32-acre site next to Bartley Green reservoir.

 Number of places in Year 7: 180

 11 plus registration opens: 9th May 2023

 Exam date: 16th September 2023